DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 ## STEP 5 - Connect to the Raspberry Pi from your Mac or Windows PC

 To connect to your Raspberry Pi, you need a terminal emulator.
 If are on a Mac, using [iTerm 2](https://iterm2.com/) is highly recommended.
-On Windows, use [MobXterm](https://mobaxterm.mobatek.net/).
+On Windows, you can use [MobXterm](https://mobaxterm.mobatek.net/).

 Connect to your DigiNode using the command: ```ssh digibyte@diginode.local```